Explore the Levels of Change Management

 Organizational Change Management

 The organizational perspective of change management is the process and activities that project teams use to support successful individual change.
 If the ADKAR Model describes what an individual needs to make a change successfully, organizational change management is the set of actions to help build Awareness, Desire, Knowledge, Ability and Reinforcement across the organization.
-The Prosci Methodology is based on more than two decades of research and includes assessments and strategy to support targeted change management plans
+The Prosci Methodology is based on more than two decades of research and includes assessments and strategies to support targeted change management plans

 • Master Change Management Plan